Mohab0P/iban-checker/README.md

 ## Usage

-    Select your preferred language (English or Arabic) from the dropdown menu.
+1.Select your preferred language (English or Arabic) from the dropdown menu.
-    Enter a Saudi bank IBAN in the input field.
+2.Enter a Saudi bank IBAN in the input field.
-    Click the "Submit" button to validate the IBAN.
+3.Click the "Submit" button to validate the IBAN.
-    If the IBAN is valid, the corresponding bank information will be displayed.
+4.If the IBAN is valid, the corresponding bank information will be displayed.
 Otherwise, an error message will appear.

 ## Installation

 To run this project locally, follow these steps: